 Are you failing at Bible reading every year?
 As the saying goes, “insanity is doing the same thing and expecting different results”! – Stop the insanity!
 Read the linked post for ideas.
 Try some new approaches, and do what works for you – even if it goes contrary to typical Bible reading rules or norms.

-A final idea…Daily devotions.
+A final thought…Daily devotions.
 These times can be productive or non-productive.
-A good idea or helpful spiritual rule can go wrong.
+A good idea or spiritual rule can go wrong.
 I fear some Christians have missed the point.
 They are not actually going deeper or growing spiritually, but are self-deceived by their routine.
-Are you self-deceived?

-Because they read a quick, uplifting one-page devotional, based on one Scripture verse, and say a brief prayer – they have “checked the box” for their daily quiet time.
+Because they read a quick, uplifting, one-page devotional – based on one Scripture verse – and say a brief prayer, they have “checked the box” for their daily quiet time.
 Five minutes, 7 days a week – for a total of 35 minutes a week – and that is their total personal time with God.
 Hmm.
 Related thoughts in this post: One minute devotionals? – Instead of devotionals everyday, it could be better to find longer lengths of time to commit to your spiritual life.
-For example, two one-hour segments where you read the Bible and pray, with time to delve deeper.
+For example, two one-hour segments where you can delve deeper.